sunpy/ablog/docs/index.rst

   * `Font-Awesome integration`_

 Looking for an example?
-Take a look at `ABlog documentation <http://ablog.readthedocs.org>`_ where each manual and release is a blog post ;)
+Take a look at `ABlog documentation <http://ablog.readthedocs.org>`_ where each manual page and release note is a blog post ;)

 .. _Atom feeds: http://ablog.readthedocs.org/blog/atom.xml
 .. _Archive pages: http://ablog.readthedocs.org/blog/